-In controlled areas (clean room and anteroom), ceilings must have the following characteristics.
+In controlled areas (clean room and anteroom), ceilings must have the following characteristics:

 - Ceilings must be constructed of smooth, impervious, non-friable, non-porous, waterproof materials resistant to damage from cleaning and disinfecting products.
-All joints must be sealed. - In the clean room and the anteroom, joints between the ceiling and walls should be free of sharp corners where foreign substances could accumulate54.
-This can be achieved by coving the ceiling to the wall or by caulking. - If a recessed panel ceiling must be installed, the panels must be specifically designed for use in a clean room. - If a conventional recessed panel ceiling is installed55, the panels must be impregnated with polymer to make them impermeable and hydrophobic, and the edges must be coated with clean room silicone to seal them to the support frame56.
+All joints must be sealed. - In the clean room and the anteroom, joints between the ceiling and walls should be free of sharp corners where foreign substances could accumulate42.
+This can be achieved by coving the ceiling to the wall or by caulking. - If a recessed panel ceiling must be installed, the panels must be specifically designed for use in a clean room. - If a conventional recessed panel ceiling is installed43, the panels must be impregnated with polymer to make them impermeable and hydrophobic, and the edges must be coated with clean room silicone to seal them to the support frame44.
 The tiles on this type of ceiling require periodic preventive sealing because the sealer eventually dries out.
-When facilities undergo certification, this type of ceiling must be tested to ensure no increase in viable and non-viable particles.
+When facilities undergo certification, this type of ceiling must be tested for tightness.
 This type of ceiling is not recommended for new facilities. - In all rooms reserved for the compounding of sterile preparations, any holes, cracks or breakage in ceilings must be repaired and sealed at the earliest opportunity.